megha-n-bodke/namste-react/README.md

 JSX => React.createElement(Babel transpiles code to understand javascript engine) => Js.
-Object => HtmlElement use camelCase for jsx attributes. if want to write multiple line jsx use ().
+Object => HtmlElement use camelCase for jsx attributes. if want to write multiple line jsx use (). use{} to put any js code inside JSX.

+27 sep 2023

+- react prevent cross scripting attacts